firebase/genkit/README.md

 ## What can you build with Genkit?

-Genkit is a versatile framework, which you can use to build many different types of AI apps.
+Genkit is a versatile framework, which you can use to build many different types of AI applications.
 Common use cases include:

 - **Intelligent agents:** Create agents that understand user requests and perform tasks autonomously, such as personalized travel planning or itinerary generation.
     - Example: [Compass Travel Planning App](https://developers.google.com/solutions/compass)